erickbytes/lofipython/content/blog/how-i-converted-my-wordpress-blog-to-pelican.rst

 Recently there has been a lot of noise online about the Wordpress website platform.
-This blog is formerly a Wordpress blog, so I am in the unique position to share how I moved this blog for anyone looking to ge toff Wordpress.
-I wrote an announcemnt post about `migrating my wordpress blog in 2023 <https://lofipython.com/wordpress-to-pelican-blog-migration-complete>`__.
+This blog is formerly a Wordpress blog, so I am in the unique position to share how I moved this blog for anyone looking to get off Wordpress.
+I wrote an announcement post about `migrating my wordpress blog in 2023 <https://lofipython.com/wordpress-to-pelican-blog-migration-complete>`__.
 This blog began as on the Wordpress free plan, then had few years as a paying customer of Automattic, the corporate entity associated with Wordpress.org.
 The notes below are from my experience moving to a Python Pelican blog.